reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

 [0fca6f1ae8f9731df0bd4fdc8b57844db3cf8150] maintain IO.read EOF behavior in Socket#read
 ~~~

-Lets get started and run a benchmark against this revision to see whats going on.
+Let's get started and run a benchmark against this revision to see what is going on.

 ~~~ bash
 $ bundle exec ruby benchmarks/excon.rb